Best USB Cables you can buy in 2022

 USB cables are an integral part of our digital lives, but they can be very confusing.
 From the USB generation to the type of connector, there are a number of things to think about.
 Also, a USB cable that can charge your phone or laptop super-fast may not necessarily be super-fast at transferring data.
 So to make your task of buying a great USB cable for your needs easier, we’ve selected the best USB cables on the market right now.

 Before we start, here are a few things you should keep in mind before buying a USB cable.
 If you’re buying a USB cable primarily to fast charge your smartphone or laptop, look at the charging speed supported by the cable.
-If the charger can output 100W, 65W, or 45W, the cable should be able to support that.
 If you’re buying a USB cable that’ll be used for data transfer, check for the generation of the cable.

 Here are the commonly available USB generations right now: